 Mist me regularly and increase humidity with a water-filled tray of pebbles.

-The Fukien Tea tree is native to parts of Japan, Indonesia, Taiwan, and Australia, and is named after Fujian province in China.
+The bonsai Fukien Tea tree houseplant is native to parts of Japan, Indonesia, Taiwan, and Australia, and is named after Fujian province in China.
 It has become popular as a bonsai around the world because of its attractive trunk, that be trained to grow in any direction.

-In the wild, the Fukien Tea Tree grows as a shrub and produces small white flowers that bloom all year round.
+In the wild, the Fukien Tea Tree houseplant grows as a shrub and produces small white flowers that bloom all year round.
 It typically grows to four metres tall, but there have been specimens found as big as ten metres.

 Ehretia microphylla; Philippine tea tree; Carmona microphylla